mcyan/CodilityTask3/README.md

 - Selenium

 ## API Tests
+The tests will be extended later to get new token for running the test itself, currently it uses a fixed authentication token which expires on 15th Dec 2021.
+Feature to read new token from gmail is already available, and used in test cases.
+Reason not doing this right now, because if implemented, Python built-in class unittest.TestCase will generate a new token for every test cases, which may cause extra load on back-end server.

-- APP Authenticate - gentoken: script will test scenarios which token should/shouldn't be generated, and read token from gmail to ensure the email can be sent to desired email account.
-The feature will be extended later to get new token for running the test itself (currently it used a fixed authentication, will expire in 3 days)
+- APP Authenticate - gentoken: script will test scenarios which token should/shouldn't be generated, if the expected result is token should be generated, then script will read token from gmail to ensure the email can be sent to desired email account.

 - APP Authenticate - verifytoken